-Remember, of course, that self-monitored systems can not help your loved one unless you have someone reliable — yourself or a designee — standing by to help when called upon.
+Remember, of course, those self-monitored systems cannot help your loved one unless you have someone reliable — yourself or a designee — standing by to help when called upon.

 Some self-monitored systems can be programmed to call 911 directly, which is a good idea if you or another friend or family member can’t always be available.

 Is Your Loved One Visually or Hearing Impaired?

 A medical alert system for someone with special requirements should address these needs.